wilfredinni/javascript-cheatsheet/docs/cheatsheet/functions.md

 }, 1000);
 ```

-In this case, the anonymous function is passed as an argument to `setTimeout`.
+Here, the anonymous function is passed as an argument to `setTimeout`.
 The function will be called after 1 second (1000 milliseconds).

 ## Arrow Functions

 Arrow functions in JavaScript provide a concise syntax to write function expressions.
 They are anonymous and change the way `this` binds in functions.

-Here's a simple example of an arrow function:

 ```javascript
 let greet = () => {